arthurjguerra/aws-certifications/cloud-pratictioner.md

         - Access to services via command line
     - AWS SDK
         - Ability to use AWS using programming languages such as Python, Java, Node.js, and Go
+- **Golden Images**: Certain AWS resource types, such as EC2 instances, RDS DB instances and EBS volumes can be launched from a golden image, which is a snapshot of a particular state of that resource (faster start times and removes dependencies to config services when compared to bootstrapping)

 ### AWS Global Infrastructure
 - https://aws.amazon.com/about-aws/global-infrastructure/